 Major General Philip Schuyler played a controversial, yet significant role in the Revolutionary War.
 He was one of the four major generals appointed by the Continental Congress in 1775 and he was placed in command of the Northern Department.
 Early on, he was tasked with planning and executing the Invasion of Canada, but his chronic health problems kept him from the field.
 Despite the failure of the campaign, his excellent logistical skills allowed him to keep the army supplied and later to escape from Canada.
-In 1777, his tactical moves slowed down the British invasion led by General John Burgoyne, which ultimately led to the British surrender at Saratoga.
-Daniel Webster, the renowned statesman and orator referred to Schuyler as “second only to Washington in the service he rendered to the American Colonies.”
+In 1777, his tactical moves slowed down the British invasion led by General John Burgoyne, which ultimately led to the British surrender at the end of the Saratoga Campaign.
+Daniel Webster, the renowned statesman, and orator referred to Schuyler as “second only to Washington in the service he rendered to the American Colonies.”

 Facts About His Early Life, Education, and Family

 Schuyler was born in Albany, New York on November 20, 1733, into a prominent family of Dutch ancestry.
 His father was Johannes “John” Schuyler and his mother was Cornelia van Cortlandt.
 She also came from a prominent New York family.
 Schuyler’s grandfather was the first mayor of Albany.

 - His father died the day before his 8th birthday.

 - He was tutored at home and in Albany schools as a boy.

 - When he was 15, he was sent to a school in New Rochelle to be taught by a Swiss Huguenot, Reverend Stouppe.
 While he was at school, he learned French and met John Jay, who would be a lifelong friend.

 - By the time he was 18 he had left school and returned to Albany.
 He learned the language of the Mohawk Indians and went on trading expeditions into Indian territory.

 - He married Catherine van Rensselaer on September 17, 1755.